 - If your skin develops chronic purple spots that are itchy and makes you feel a discomfort

-- If your baby or child develop symptoms of purpura spots that looks worrisome
+- If your baby or child develops symptoms of purpura spots that looks worrisome